 Disinformation and ‘fake news’: 18 February 2018.

-The All Party Parliamentary Group on Artificial Intelligence has produced numerous reports since it was set up in 2017.
+The All Party Parliamentary Group on Artificial Intelligence has produced numerous reports since it was set up in 2017 including on Face and Emotion Recognition Technology plus the fight against Covid-19.
 While these are not official Parliamentary documents they are an important resource indicating how Parliamentarians are addressing the issues raised by AI and ML.

 Everyone working on AI/ML should be aware of comments from two of the UK’s most senior judges.